 - Participants are strongly encouraged to bring a second pair of clean footwear for their workouts.
 Dirty, muddy footwear is not permitted.

 - Exception – Five-toed shoes are permitted with the following equipment and/or in the following areas: track, cardio, stretching, studios, turf, racquetball courts, climbing wall, and gym courts.
-Five-toed shoes are not permitted in free weight areas or on selectorized equipment.

 - Exception – Bare feet and/or stockings are acceptable for some group fitness classes and/or group reservations in the studios.